 Regional Organics Compost Project

 A new regional composting facility will be built at the Campbell River Waste Management Centre, enabling curbside organics collection for over 30,000 single-family dwellings in Campbell River, Comox, Cumberland and Courtenay.
 This household organic material will be transformed into finished compost for agriculture and landscaping.
+Click on the image below to read more about the facility design and how it addresses input we've received from the community.

 Once the design is finalized, construction will begin, and phased introduction of organics collection will begin over the summer and fall of 2022.
 The compost facility and transfer station will be fully operational by fall 2022.